-During the current fiscal year ending August 31, 2016, we plan to complete Stage 1of our metallurgical activities as discussed in the section heading "ITEM 2.
+During the current fiscal year ending August 31, 2017, we plan to complete Stage 1 of our metallurgical activities as discussed in the section heading "ITEM 2.
 PROPERTIES" of this Annual Report.
 Our budget for this stage of activity was approximately \$134,502.
 To date we have expended approximately that amount on Stage 1 which is now complete.
-Estimated cost of Stage 2 is \$2,015,454, \$336,454 of which have been spent; this phase, called milestone 1, of Stage 2 has been modified and augmented by the Defense Logistical Agency.
+Estimated cost of Stage 2 is \$2,015,454, \$336,454 of which has been spent; this phase, called milestone 1, of Stage 2 has been modified and augmented by the Defense Logistical Agency.
 There is no guarantee that we will be able to raise the working capital necessary for balance of Stage 2 activities.
 After completion of Stage 1, we will use any remaining available capital to begin work on Stage 2 of our metallurgical activities.
-Currently, we anticipate that general and administrative expenses in the fiscal year ending August 31, 2016 will be approximately \$1,272,242.